ContextPilot: Fast Long-Context Inference via Context Reuse: Evaluation

 \section{Evaluation}

-Our evaluation of \textsc{RAGBoost} shows: (1)~\textsc{RAGBoost} improves prefill throughput by 1.2-3$\times$ and reasoning accuracy by 0.3-4.1\% over numerous state-of-the-art systems and methods cross multi-turn, multi-session, and hybrid RAG workloads, (2)~It outperforms strong baselines by 1.5-3$\times$ in throughput and 1.9-3.7\% in accuracy in emerging agentic AI applications, (3)~Each component (context ordering, de-duplication, and hint design) yields clear gains and robustness with negligible overhead, and (4)~Benefits scale with longer contexts and larger retrieval sizes.
+Our evaluation of \textsc{ContextPilot} shows: (1)~\textsc{ContextPilot} improves prefill throughput by up to 3.1$\times$ and accuracy by up to 4.0\% over numerous state-of-the-art systems and methods across multi-turn, multi-session, and hybrid RAG workloads, (2)~It outperforms strong baselines by 1.5-3$\times$ in throughput and 1.9-3.7\% in accuracy in emerging agentic AI applications, including real-world agent deployments, (3)~Each component (context alignment, de-duplication, and annotation design) yields clear gains and robustness with negligible overhead, (4)~Benefits scale with longer contexts and larger retrieval sizes, and (5)~gains extend to edge devices, achieving ${\sim}2.4\times$ latency reduction on consumer hardware without GPU servers.

-\mypar{Evaluation setup} Our \textsc{RAGBoost} implementation supports SGLang~0.4.6 and vLLM~0.10.0 with only about 10 lines of modification each.
-The changes are confined to their cache eviction handlers, where we insert context index updates, making the changes easy to upstream and merge.
+\mypar{Evaluation setup} Our \textsc{ContextPilot} implementation supports SGLang~0.4.6 and vLLM~0.10.0, requiring only request ID tracking in each engine's prefix cache without affecting existing functionality, making the changes easy to upstream and merge.

-We compare \textsc{RAGBoost} against the following baselines: (i)~\textsc{LMCache}~(version 0.3.8), representing the state of the art in prompt caching; (ii)~\textsc{CacheBlend}, the state of the art in KV-cache matching, integrated with LMCache; and (iii)~\textsc{RadixCache}, based on SGLang’s implementation with a Longest-Prefix-Match scheduling policy.
+We compare \textsc{ContextPilot} against the following baselines: (i)~\textsc{LMCache}~(version 0.3.8), representing the state of the art in prompt caching; (ii)~\textsc{CacheBlend}, the state of the art in KV-cache matching, integrated with LMCache; and (iii)~\textsc{RadixCache}, based on SGLang’s implementation with a Longest-Prefix-Match scheduling policy.

 We omit additional baselines that achieve comparable performance to those above. (iv)~\textsc{HiCache}~\cite{xie2025stratahierarchicalcontextcaching} extends RadixCache by expanding prefix caches to lower-tier memory; since it directly builds on RadixCache, we compare against RadixCache instead. (v)~\textsc{RAGCache} adopts a similar radix-tree structure at document granularity and shows comparable performance to RadixCache.
 It is not open-sourced and thus excluded from our evaluation.